 These programs should also encourage open communication between management and staff regarding safety concerns or suggestions for improvement.

-The first step in this process is the identification of hazards or risks in the workplace.
+The first step in this process of risk avoidance is the identification of hazards or risks in the workplace.

 This involves conducting an evaluation of work activities, processes, and equipment to identify potential sources of harm.
 The identification process should involve all relevant stakeholders and consider factors such as frequency and severity of risk.